buu-nguyen/doris-operator/doc/disaggregated_cluster_api.md

 </em>
 </td>
 <td>
-<p>ClusterId is the identifier of computeCluster, this will distinguish all computeCluster in meta.</p>
+<p>ClusterId is the identifier of computeCluster, this will distinguish all com puteCluster in meta.</p>
 </td>
 </tr>
 <tr>